MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

 In the following tutorial, you open DevTools on a "Sluggish Animation" demo page and use the **Performance** tool to find a performance bottleneck on the page.

 1. Open Microsoft Edge in **InPrivate Mode**.
 InPrivate Mode ensures that Microsoft Edge runs in a clean state.
-For example, if you have numerous extensions installed, the extensions may create noise in your performance measurements.
+For example, if you have many extensions installed, the extensions may create noise in your performance measurements.

    <!--TODO: replace section when updated for Chromium-based Edge  -->